Rules and procedures to be followed when participating in public tenders

 The relevant state regulations apply for the use of electronic invoices within the scope of the contract management in the federal states.

 Where can tenderers and applicants obtain further information?

 The contract advisory agencies of the federal states provide information and support for undertakings.
 These are part of the self-administration units for business and are predominantly organised as chambers of commerce, industry and crafts organisations of the states.

 The website of the Federal Ministry of Economic Affairs and Climate Action and various institutions also provide information on current developments in procurement law.

 Information on public contracts and awarding at the BMWK Information on public contracts and awarding at the EU Commission Award statistics What is an e-invoice?

 Responsible for the content

-Federal Ministry of Economics and Technology
+Federal Ministry for Economics Affairs and Climate Action

 Last update or date of publication